noura-tarek-m/superstore-sales/README.md

 - Standardized column names and data types.
 - Normalized text columns
 - Created calculated columns for efficient analysis.
-- Created DAX measures such as Profit and Revenue -------
+- Created DAX measures such as Total Sales, Total Quantity, and Total Customers.

 ### 5. Data Modeling
 The data was structured using a star schema with FactOrders as the fact table, connected to dimension tables of customers, products, and date data.